Edmonton International Speedway

 Edmonton International Speedway, also known as Speedway Park, was a 251 acre multi-track auto racing facility located in the present Cumberland and Hudson neighbourhoods of Edmonton, Alberta, Canada.
-The facility featured a 1/4 mi dragstrip, a 2.53 mi 14-turn road course, and a 1/4-mile short oval.
+The facility featured a 0.250 mi dragstrip, a 2.527 mi 14-turn road course, and a 0.250 mi short oval.
 At its peak, it had capacity for over 30,000 fans.

 History

 In the late 1940s, the dirt-surfaced Breckenridge Oval opened on the site.
 In 1952, the oval was shortened and paved as a 1/4-mile asphalt oval, and the 8,000-seat facility was renamed Speedway Park.